 The Virginia Supreme Court upheld the conviction of the Virginian Pilot after it published the identity of a judge who was the subject of a judicial commission's investigation.
-The state law, like others, prohibited divulging information about confidential proceedings of such judicial commissions as a way to protect the reputations of judges before any allegations were proven.
-However, the U.S. Supreme Court overturned the state court's decision, concluding that the state law violated the freedom of the press clause of the First Amendment.
-(In this photo, the Virginia Supreme Court marks it 225th anniversary in 2004.
-AP Photo/Steve Helber.
-Reprinted with permission from The Associated Press.)
+The state law prohibited divulging information about confidential proceedings of such judicial commissions.
+However, the U.S. Supreme Court said the state law violated the freedom of the press clause of the First Amendment.
+In this photo, the Virginia Supreme Court marks its 225th anniversary in 2004.
+(AP Photo/Steve Helber, used with permission from the Associated Press)

 In Landmark Communications, Inc. v.
 Virginia, 435 U.S. 829 (1978), the Supreme Court found that the conviction of a newspaper owner for publishing information regarding the Virginia Judicial Inquiry and Review Commission violated the First Amendment’s freedom of the press clause.

 The newspaper had reported on a pending commission inquiry and had identified the state judge being investigated.

 Virginia court upheld punishment for disclosing committee hearing information